7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Connect to a VM via RDP
 `Search All Resources -> $name -> Connect -> select RDP`

+Change a VM size requires:
+- Stop and deallocate the virtual machine then select any size available in your region.
+	- Resizing Prod machine is not advised as it might require restart, change IP or configuration settings

+Create an Unmanaged Disk
+`..$(Create VM) -> Disk -> Advanced -> Use managed disk -> No`
+- Select Storage Account

 #### Availability Sets

 Availability Set Group of related identical virtual machines are (un)deployed together.
 An Availability set is